figtools/figgy.docs/faq/index.md

 In order to provide the best Figgy experience, users can optionally enable anonymous usage data collection. **This is entirely optional and can be defaulted to off**.

-The data collected is the following:
+The following data is collected:
-- Current installed Figgy Version
+- Current installed Figgy version
 - Command types run: [get, put, delete, sync, etc], and the # of times each command has been run.
 - A random GUUID associated with your user.
 No personal data is collected.